T-mclennan/minesweeper-react/README.md

     This hopefully will makes it less stressful having a millisecond clock ticking down on the screen.
   - Sound effects are added to countdown numbers, losing 'boom' sound, and winning 'fanfare'.
   - Jiggling animation is added when a player loses.
 Confetti animation is added when a player wins.
-  - If the player recieves a score in the top 10, he is prompted for a username in a highscore modal, then routed to the scoreboard page.
+  - If the player recieves a top score, he is prompted for a username in a highscore modal, then routed to the scoreboard page.